MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-using-sap-connector.md

    > The **SAP Username** and **SAP Password** fields are optional.
 If you don't provide a username
    > and password, the connector uses the client certificate provided in a later step for authentication.

-1. To enable SNC, in the SAP connection information box, provide the following values:
+1. To enable SNC, in the SAP connection information box, provide the following required information instead:

    ![Screenshot showing SAP connection settings for SNC enabled for Consumption.](./media/logic-apps-using-sap-connector/sap-connection-snc-consumption.png)